qbicsoftware/offer-manager-2-portlet/README.rst

 -----------------------

 The offer manager app currently distinguishes between two roles: `Role.PROJECT_MANAGER` and `Role.OFFER_ADMIN`.
-The admin role provides access to features such as the upcoming service product maintenance interface, and only dedicated users with the admin role will be able to access it.
+The admin role provides access to features such as the service product maintenance interface, and only dedicated users with the admin role will be able to access it.